sudoskys/StableDiffusionBook/docs/paint/WebUi/base.en.md

 For example, if `loli` contains more styles, the single `loli` tag within the spell should be removed when the user wants a specific style.

+By default we use (someone else gives you) negative prompts in which there is a risk of words that will conflict, so please be aware of this.

 ## Step